mbentley/libseccomp2-perf-test/README.md

 ## Automatically test multiple versions of `docker-ee` and `libseccomp2`

+This will test all of the combinations of the `docker-ee` and `libseccomp2` packages defined in `multi-version-test.sh` automatically:

 ```
 ./multi-version-test.sh > multi-out.log
 ```

+This will also generate output in CSV format `test_results.csv`.

 ## Testing a specific set of versions